hexaxsoftwares/houx.js/README.md

 ### **Params**
 You can pass Parameters  to your widgets to make them more dynamic and reusable.

-Params is a consistent way of passing state based datas from the parent down to the child widget
+Params is a consistent way of passing model based datas from the parent down to the child widget

-Define the params option in the widget's options object and access them in the template using $params.
+Define the params option in the widget's options object and access them in the template as `$params.xxx`.

 validation can be a type function, or an object consisting of type , default, or required, and a validator method which returns a conditional boolean value